gourabroy789/gourab_aws_projects-1/README.md

 Nginx Ubuntu Default Page or the Welcome to Nginx! page will reflect.

-Deploy your own website:  Replace the default web root content in /var/www/html with your own heml code and save.
+Deploy your own website:  Replace the default web root content in /var/www/html with your own html code and save.
 Search :  http://<your-ec2-public-ip>

 you will able to see your own page.